Pinterest Hidden Image

 • Swap Your Berries - If you can't find tasty seasonal blueberries, you can swap them for another variety.
 Raspberries or blackberries will make a delicious loaf too!

-• Use Almond Extract - A splash of natural almond extract will help bring out the natural flavor of the blueberries as well as adding a slightly nutty undertone.
+• Use Almond Extract - A splash of natural almond extract will help bring out the natural flavor of the blueberries and a slightly nutty undertone.

-• Switch Your Crumble Flavor - Instead of lemon zest, you can add a half teaspoon of cinnamon, ground cardamom, or rub in the seeds from a freshly scraped vanilla pod.
+• Switch Your Crumble Flavor - Instead of lemon zest add a half teaspoon of cinnamon, ground cardamom, or rub in the seeds from a freshly scraped vanilla pod.

 • Add Nuts - Add some chopped pecans or walnuts to the streusel topping.
 In this case, keep an eye on the top of your lemon blueberry bread as it bakes.
 If it appears to be browning more than desired, cover the loaf in foil at the 30-minute mark.